isc-projects/bind9/doc/notes/notes-9.19.8.rst

   ``--with-tuning`` option) has either been removed or changed to a sensible default. :gl:`#3664`

-- The :any:`auto-dnssec` option has been deprecated and will be removed in a future BIND 9.19.x release.
+- The ``auto-dnssec`` option has been deprecated and will be removed in a future BIND 9.19.x release.
 Please migrate to :any:`dnssec-policy`. :gl:`#3667`